-In 2015, 17% of Liechtenstein's electricity consumption was produced domestically and 83% was imported (see Table 3-15).
-In absolute values, the electricity consumption 2015 amounts to 394 GWh.
-This corresponds to a slight decrease of 0.4% since 2014.
-Domestic electricity generation increased by 69% since the hydropower plant that was out of operation in 2014 due to maintenance work restarted again in 2015.
-As a consequence, the electricity imports decreased by 8.4% compared to 2014.
+In 2016, 22% of Liechtenstein's electricity consumption was produced domestically and 78% was imported (see Table 3-15).
+In absolute values, the electricity consumption 2016 amounts to 399 GWh.
+This corresponds to a slight increase of 1.3% since 2015.
+Domestic electricity generation increased by 31%.
+As a consequence, the electricity imports decreased by 5% compared to 2015.